Teenage Mutant Ninja Turtles (1990 film): Critical response

 Lloyd Bradley of Empire gave the film four out of five stars, stating: "A well-rounded, unpretentious, very funny, knockabout adventure – subtly blended so that it's fun for all the family".
 Owen Gleiberman, writing for Entertainment Weekly, gave an F rating, finding that none of the four turtles or Splinter had any personality, but felt that a young audience might enjoy the film, noting he might have "gone for it too had I been raised on Nintendo games and the robotic animation that passes for entertainment on today's Saturday-morning TV".

 Entertainment Weekly and The New York Times praised the work of Jim Henson's Creature Shop, with Maslin stating "without which there would have been no film at all".

 As of 2025, the film has an approval rating of 46% on Rotten Tomatoes based on reviews from 57 critics and an average rating of 5.10/10.
 The website's consensus states, "Teenage Mutant Ninja Turtles is exactly as advertised: one-liners, brawls, and general silliness.
 Good for the young at heart, irritating for everyone else".
 On Metacritic, it has a score of 51 based on reviews from 21 critics, indicating "mixed or average reviews".

 Turtles co-creator Peter Laird praised the film in the 2014 documentary Turtle Power: The Definitive History of the Teenage Mutant Ninja Turtles saying, "I cannot sit here and honestly say there is anything I would change about [the movie] to make them better."
 Kevin Eastman went on to say in 2022 that this film will always be the best Turtles film adaptation.

 Sequels

-A second film, The Secret of the Ooze, was released in 1991.
+A second film, Teenage Mutant Ninja Turtles II: The Secret of the Ooze, was released in 1991.
 With a rushed production and a lighter tone, it received weaker reviews and was less successful at the box office.
 Teenage Mutant Ninja Turtles III (1993) was aimed at the Japanese market, the largest foreign market for US films at the time, but failed to see release there and had weaker reviews and sales.
-A film sequel was released in 2022 on Netflix.
-Mutant Mayhem, an animated film directed by Jeff Rowe and produced by Seth Rogen, was released in 2023.